srengty/tp_note_1/README.md

 > Deadline is 20/12/2019 at 11pm

 ### Task 1
 Write Java program to display in console as shape below:

+(class must named `Task1`)

 ```
      **************************